SAP-samples/abap-cheat-sheets/08_EML_ABAP_for_RAP.md

         [`%cid`](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abapderived_types_cid.htm)).
     -   `failed`: Information for identifying the data set for which an error occurred in a RAP operation
-    -   `reported`: Used to exchange, for example, error messages for each entity defined in the BDEF and [not related to a specific entity](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abapderived_types_other.htm).
+    -   `reported`: Used, for example, to exchange error messages for each entity defined in the BDEF and [not related to a specific entity](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abapderived_types_other.htm).
     -   Example: Technically, the `reported` parameter is a